-The scope of navigation and search is not limited to files of your solution: if necessary, you can include types from referenced libraries in your navigation or search results.
-For more information, see Navigation and Search in Compiled Code.
+The scope of navigation and search is not limited to files of your solution: if necessary, you can include symbols from referenced libraries in your navigation or search results.

 Depending on your task, different sets of ReSharper's navigation and search features may help you:

 If you need to find anything in your solution or referenced libraries by name, study the commands in the Navigation by Name section.

 If you need to go to any items related to the current code symbol, study the commands in the Navigation from Symbols section.

 ReSharper also provides a general-purpose Navigate To shortcut that groups all navigation options available from the current caret position.
 To learn more about this shortcut, see Navigate To section.

 If you want to find usages of a particular symbol in the current file, project, solution, or referenced libraries, study the commands in the Finding Usages section.

 Depending on the current caret position in the editor, ReSharper can suggest a lot of relevant navigation options.
 To learn more about these options, see Context Navigation.

 ReSharper keeps track of your actions and navigation history and offers various commands that let you navigate to places where you've been previously.
 For more information, see Navigating to Recent Locations.

 Besides, ReSharper provides other means of navigation:

 For types and interfaces that are overridden and implemented elsewhere, for methods implementing, overriding or hiding other methods, ReSharper shows gutter icons that provide quick navigation up and down the inheritance hierarchy: For more information, see Go to Base Symbols and Go to Derived Symbols.

 The To-do items that help you and your team mates organize your work in a convenient manner and easily retrieve positions in the source code that require attention.
 For more information, see Using To-do Lists.